mtti/inject/README.md

 ### Receiving dependencies

-MonoBehaviours and other services get dependencies injected directly into any member variable marked with the `Inject` attribute:
+MonoBehaviours and other services get dependencies injected directly into any field marked with the `Inject` attribute:

     // ExampleScript.cs